ARIA-VALUSPA/AVP/ASR/readme.md

 - If not already installed, follow [these instructions](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) to install  the Windows Subsystem for Linux on Windows 10.
 - Then, follow the instructions for installing the ARIA-ASR as shown above.
 - If you see error messages like this - `-bash: '\r': command not found` - you may need to run the command `dos2unix install-aria-asr.sh` to modify newline characters so they are Unix / Cygwin compatible.

+### Building from source

+1. Check that you have all the dependencies to build [kaldi](https://github.com/kaldi-asr/kaldi).
+1. Follow the instructions in the `src` subfolder to create executables.

 ## Updating the models